How to prepare Loan Amortization Schedule in Excel?

 Create an amortization table using the labels Period, Payment, Interest, Principal, and Balance in positions A6 through E6.
 Enter the total number of payments in the Period field as a series of numbers.

-Prepare Loan Amortization Schedule
+Loan Amortization Schedule in Excel

 Let’s move on to the most intriguing section, which is loan amortization formulas, given that all the known components are in place.